 « At the Behest of Origins » follows a confrontation between loneliness and fellowship through an imaginary conversation.
 Expanding about the song, he says, « It’s about the burden of toxic baggage we carry from the past, and the need to let it go, getting rid of some elapsed existence and escaping from the undertow of life. »

-The video for « At the Behest of Origins » is another beautiful cinematic experience from the band, during which follows a man who wakes washed up at the sea edge.
-The viewer proceeds to observe a ‘conversation’ with a woman as his inner self as they share enigmatic messages and dialogue in a language that is only available as a related poem hosted on the band’s website.
+The video is another beautiful cinematic experience from the band, which follows a man who wakes washed up at the sea edge.
+The viewer proceeds to observe a tender ‘conversation’ with his inner-self as they share enigmatic dialogue in a language that is only available as a related poem posted on the band’s website.

 « The music is about (re)connecting with yourself, » says Eliott. « It’s about people, their fears, their faiths and their philosophies.
 How sometimes those things can guide them, and how sometimes they can blind them.
 It asks, with no judgment, about how odd and strange human beings’ social and emotional behaviours are.
 It’s all about the power to believe, in creativity, and in consciousness.« .

 Stengah’s debut album has a gleaming, state-of-the-art vibe, but this is also music performed by a living, breathing, kicking and screaming metal band.
 With shared chemistry that makes every polyrhythmic detour and atmospheric side-step lethal, compelling and irresistible, the Frenchmen’s burgeoning status as a killer live band means that these songs absolutely demand to be played live and loud.

 2. At the Behest of Origins

 3. Above Inhumanity